-Vegan lemon ice cream made with oats and bursting with fresh lemon flavor!
-This homemade oat ice cream is lower in fat and calories than most ice creams, yet still impossibly creamy thanks to a couple of tricks.
-Gluten-free and no coconut milk!
-Can be soy-free, too.
+This dairy-free lemon ice cream is made with oats and bursting with fresh lemon flavor!
+Compared to most ice creams, this vegan ice cream recipe is lower in fat and calories, yet still impossibly creamy thanks to a couple of simple tricks.
+Made without coconut milk and can also be soy-free.

 If you haven't tried homemade oat ice cream yet, you're in for a real treat!
-I've been experimenting with flavors since last fall, and each time I make a new batch I fall more in love.
+I've been experimenting with flavors for a while now, and each time I make a new batch I fall more in love.

 First was this Pumpkin Oat Ice Cream, followed by this Vanilla-Maple flavor (super popular)!
 Then in November, with fresh cranberries so readily available, I whipped up this tart and tangy Cranberry Oat Gelato.

-And this new Lemon Oat Ice Cream?
-Well, in our house we’ve decided this just might be our favorite flavor yet.
+But this new Lemon Oat Ice Cream?
+We've decided this just might be our favorite flavor yet!